Emotional Wellbeing Team (EWT)

-EWPs are part of a new government initiative that aims to promote good emotional wellbeing and mental health by supporting children and their families through prevention, early intervention and education.
-EWPs are based in schools.
+EWTs (also known as mental health support teams) are part of a government initiative that aims to promote good emotional wellbeing and mental health by supporting children and their families through prevention, early intervention and education.
+EWTs are based in schools.

 There are a number of different ways that we may be able to support your child: